Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 For a Portuguese fund manager raising a €50–100 million Golden Visa fund whose investor base is primarily European, Brazilian, Chinese, or Middle Eastern, the marginal cost of building this infrastructure to serve a handful of American subscribers rarely makes commercial sense.
 The fund's compliance budget is finite.
 Allocating it to FATCA infrastructure means not allocating it to something else.

-The strategic decision that creates the four-fund universe
+The strategic decision that creates the US-eligible universe

 That decision is not reversible cheaply.
 Once a manager has built FATCA infrastructure, they tend to keep it; once they've declined to build it, they tend to stay declined.
 This is why the universe of US-eligible funds is small but reasonably stable.
 Managers don't drift in and out of US acceptance — they either commit to it or they don't.
 New funds occasionally enter the US-eligible group when a new manager makes the strategic decision at launch, and very occasionally a manager exits when they decide the volume hasn't justified the cost.
 But the universe doesn't churn week to week, which is what makes a verified shortlist actually useful.